Zheng He Xia Xiyang (TV series)

-Zheng He Xia Xiyang is a 2009 Chinese television series based on the voyages of Zheng He, the explorer who led seven expeditions to Southeast Asia, South Asia and East Africa in the 15th century.
+Zheng He Xia Xiyang (literally Zheng He sails the western ocean), also known as The Great Voyage and The Great Navigator: Zheng He, is a Chinese historical television series based on the life of Zheng He, the explorer who led seven expeditions to Southeast Asia, South Asia, and East Africa in the 15th century.
+Starring Gallen Lo as Zheng He, the series was first shown on CCTV-8 in mainland China in 2009.